 Another study revealed 21,086 children in the welfare system from 2015-2016 had at least one parent with a drug addiction disorder.
 Out of these children, 53% were age five or under, presenting a devastating impact on not only the parent’s well-being but the child’s health as well.
 The study recognized approximately 21,192 parents with drug abuse disorders.

 Quitting an addiction to depressants can be extremely difficult when you try to get sober alone.
-And at 12 Keys Rehab, we help people get better every day.
+And at 12 Keys depressants addiction rehab center in FL, we help people get better every day.
 From medically monitored detox to comprehensive holistic care customized for your specific needs, we can help you recover from the physical, emotional and spiritual damage caused by addiction.
 If you are experiencing the negative central nervous system depressant effects, it may be time to get help.
 Call to get help now

 Why let substance abuse take control of your life?
-Call us now for a no obligation consultation — the call is free and confidential — and let us help you find your path to freedom.
+Call our depressants addiction rehab center in FL right now for a no-obligation consultation — the call is free and confidential — and let us help you find your path to freedom.